 ANNA: Even though I am so far behind, I’m going to pick Requiem for the Rose King.

-MELINDA: There are a number of interesting-sounding options this week, but I’m going with Requiem for the Rose King, too!
+MJ: There are a number of interesting-sounding options this week, but I’m going with Requiem for the Rose King, too!
 I can’t resist!